Vamshikrishna779/Cine-Match/README.md

-Here is the updated README file with the project structure based on your uploaded image:

----

-# Movie Recommender App
+#Cine Match - Movie Recommender App

 ## Overview
-The Movie Recommender App is a machine learning-based system that provides personalized movie recommendations based on user preferences and interactions.
+The Cine Match is a machine learning-based system that provides personalized movie recommendations based on user preferences and interactions.
 It employs collaborative and content-based filtering techniques to enhance the user experience on movie platforms.
 Built using Python and Streamlit, this project processes movie metadata and user behavior to generate relevant suggestions.

 ## Features
 - Search and browse movies from the dataset